cjdrake/pyeda/doc/source/expr.rst

 To create expression variables, use the ``exprvar`` function.

-For example, let's create a variable named "a", and assign it to a Python object named "a"::
+For example, let's create a variable named :math:`a`, and assign it to a Python object named "a"::

    >>> a = exprvar('a')